A Detailed Guide to Amazon Accounting for FBA Sellers

 Even if it is only 5% of your total sales, having a Shopify store and/or selling on additional channels diversifies your revenue streams.

 The biggest risk of running an FBA business is that you are solely reliant on a single sales channel.
-Click To Tweet
+Share on X

 While every business is different, most Amazon businesses tend to hire in this order.

-They start out doing everything themselves (maybe, they take a financial literacy course, or two?), then they hire their accountant, then a bookkeeper, and finally additional professionals like a Virtual CFO or an in-house controller.
+They start out doing everything themselves (maybe, they take a financial literacy course, or two?), then they hire their Amazon CPA and/or a bookkeeper and finally additional professionals like a Virtual CFO or an in-house controller.

 Unless you have an extremely tight budget or extensive financial experience, accounting and bookkeeping is usually one of the first things entrepreneurs outsource or delegate.
 This makes sense.
 As the owner, you are pulled in many directions from sales and marketing to sourcing new products, supply-chain management, customer service, and accounting and bookkeeping.